mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 ![Screenshot of the SSA page](/blog/2021-04-23-optimizing-go-compiler-1/ssa.png)

 That's a whole lot of information.
 I agree.
 But we can focus on what's interesting for us.
 The page shows the output of every phase of the compilation, once SSA is generated, in collapsible columns.
 To make things easier, the page is interactive: try clicking on a value and see how the uses of that value are highlighted in the same color.
-This does not only happen within the same column: if you look at the previous or next columns, you can also quickly see how that value is being modified by the different phases of the compilation (or if it is left untouched).
+This does not only happen within the same column: If you look at the previous or next columns, you can also quickly see how that value is being modified by the different phases of the compilation (or if it's left untouched).
 You can do the same thing with blocks (the labels starting with `b`), which are isolated series of values in the control flow graph of the function.

 ## Rewrite rules